mfcabrera/hooqu/README.rst

 -----------

-This project is a "spiritual" port of `Apache Deequ <https://github.com/awslabs/deequ/>`_ and thus tries to emulate when possible the API (in a pythonic way when possible).
-This project does not use Spark but rather Pandas (and hopefully in the future it will support other DF implementations).
+This project is a "spiritual" port of `Apache Deequ <https://github.com/awslabs/deequ/>`_ and thus tries to emulate when possible the API trying to remain pythonic as much as possible.
+This project does not use (py)Spark but rather Pandas (and hopefully in the future it will support other DF implementations).

 Name
 ---------

-Jukumari (pronounced hooqumari) is the Aymara name for the spectacled bear, also known as the Andean bear, Andean short-faced bear, or mountain bear.
+Jukumari (pronounced hooqumari) is the Aymara name for the `spectacled bear <https://en.wikipedia.org/wiki/Spectacled_bear>`_, also known as the Andean bear, Andean short-faced bear, or mountain bear.
 Other names include ukumari or ukuku.